Ultra Violet Sterilisation

 All UV water filters should have a suitable pre-filter to remove any waterborne particles or debris.

-These will create a "shadow" behind which some micro organisms, like bacteria, might be able to hide.
+These particles can create a "shadow" behind which some micro organisms, like bacteria, might be able to hide.
 This prevents the UV light neutralising them.

 Your recommended pre-filter for each UV model depends on your local water quality.